 The trivia items below may give away important plot points.

 Several references are made to WWII Medal of Honor recipient Rodger Wilton Young.
-During WWII as a small arms instructor, Sergeant Rodger Young was denied the opportunity to deploy with his unit when Japan entered the war.
+During WWII as a small arms instructor, Sgt.
+Young was denied the opportunity to deploy with his unit when Japan entered the war.
 He requested that he be voluntarily demoted to private in order to see combat.
 His wish was granted.
-Career Sergeant Zim makes a similar request when Buenos Aires is destroyed.
-His wish is also granted; Again during WWII, Young gave his life in combat by single-handedly bombarding a Japanese machine gun position with rifle fire and grenades during an ambush, allowing his platoon to escape.
+Career Sgt.
+Zim makes a similar request when Buenos Aires is destroyed.
+His wish is also granted.
+Also, during WWII, Young gave his life in combat by single-handedly bombarding a Japanese machine gun position with rifle fire and grenades during an ambush, allowing his platoon to escape.
 While rescuing Carmen from the Brain-bug, Sugar Watkins gives his life in an almost identical fashion by laying down rifle fire and detonating the Nuke so his friends can escape; The starship that Carmen is assigned is also named the Rodger Young.